 Cancer Care

 Head of Oncology and Fellowship trained Surgical Oncologist Dr. Stewart Ryan lead our Specialist Surgeons and clinicians in one of Melbourne’s most experienced and capable oncology services.
 Our Cancer Care Plan provides access to this depth of knowledge and clinical capability.
 At Southpaws, we understand that support and treatment for cancer is not only unique and specific for each patient, but also a journey for beloved pets and their families.
 Every care plan benefits from a collaborative, team-based oncology service for the duration of their treatment including the important partnership with primary care veterinarians.
-We design and tailor each care plan based on the individual needs and circumstances of families we serve.
-We have consolidated and simplified our fee structures to a $330 Cancer Care Consultation whether there is an existing cancer diagnosis, a lump on a leg, and everything in between.
-Diagnostic testing, Imaging, Surgery and medical treatments are not included in the care plan but will likely become part of the process.
+We have consolidated and simplified our fee structures to a Cancer Care Consultation, whether there is an existing cancer diagnosis, a lump on a leg, or anything in between.
+Diagnostic testing, imaging, surgery, and medical treatments are not included in the care plan but will likely become part of the process.

 ONCOLOGY DEPARTMENT